jin-guo/COMP303/README.md

 ## Reference Material
 - **Required Textbook**:
-  - [Introduction to Software Design with Java (referred to as SD in the schedule)](https://link.springer.com/book/10.1007/978-3-030-97899-0).
+  - [Introduction to Software Design with Java, 2nd edition (referred to as SD in the schedule)](https://link.springer.com/book/10.1007/978-3-030-97899-0).
 The electronic version of this book is **free** for McGill users with library access.
 For those who optionally want a print version, the [Paragraph Bookstore](http://paragraphbooks.com/) will stock a limited number of copies;
   - [Companion Website](https://github.com/prmr/DesignBook) for source code, exercises, and solutions.
   - [Casdoc Tool](https://cs.mcgill.ca/~martin/casdoc/).
 Chapter and solution code from the textbook companion website with extra in-line annotations of examples and explanations.